RI-SE/smirk/docs/System Requirements Specification.md

 # 3.2.2 Robustness Requirements
 - SYS-ROB-REQ1: The object detection component shall perform as required in all situations Ego may encounter within the defined ODD.
-- SYS-ROB-REQ2: The object detection component shall perform as required in the face of defined component failures arising within the system.
-- SYS-ROB-REQ3: The ML component shall identify a person irrespective of their pose with respect to the camera.
+- SYS-ROB-REQ2: The ML component shall identify a person irrespective of their pose with respect to the camera.

 # 4 Operational Design Domain [B] <a name="odd"></a>
 This section specifies the SMIRK operational design domain (ODD).
 The ODD specification is based on the taxonomy developed by NHTSA (Thorn et al., 2018).
 Note that the ODD is deliberately restricted to allow rapid prototyping of a SMIRK MVP.